-Crov vn Copyright 202 ("IPR") Clauses 12.
-Charges The Charges for the Deliverables shall be as set out in Annex 3 - Charges 13.
-Payment Payment of undisputed invoices will be made within 30 days of receipt of invoice, which must be submitted promptly by the Supplier.
-All draft invoices, after verified and approved by the Buyer, must be sent, quoting a valid purchase order number (PO Number), to: Department for Science, Innovation and Technology 100 Parliament Street, London, SW1A 2BQ c/o Redacted under Section 40 of the FOIA OR Email - Redacted under Section 40 of the FOIA Within 10 Working Days of receipt of your countersigned copy of this Order Form, we will send you a unique PO Number.
+n Copyright 2023 13.
+Payment Payment of undisputed invoices will be made receiptwithin 30 days of of invoice, which must be submitted promptly by the Supplier.
+All invoices must be sent, quoting a valid Purchase (PO Number) and any other relevant details, to: accountspayable@gbnuclear.gov.uk Order Number Within 10 Working Days of receipt of your countersigned copy of this Order Form, we will send you a unique PO Number.
 You must be in receipt of a valid PO Number before submitting an invoice.
-To avoid delay in payment it is important that the invoice is compliant and that it includes a valid PO Number, item number (if applicable) and the details (name, email, and telephone number) of your Buyer contact (i.e. Buyer Authorised Representative).
-Non-compliant invoices may be sent back to you, which may lead to a delay in payment.
-Payments will be made to Pattern Labs at the payment details provided.
-If you have a query regarding an outstanding payment, please email: Redacted under Section 40 of the FOIA between 09:00-17:00 Monday to Friday.
-14. Data Protection Liability Cap In accordance with clause 12.5 of the Conditions, the Supplier's total aggregate liability under clause 14.7(e) of the Conditions is no more than the Data Protection Liability Cap, being £1 million.
-15. Progress The Supplier shall attend progress meetings with the Buyer every week.
-Meetings and Progress Reports The Supplier shall provide the Buyer with progress reports every week.
-16 Buyer For general liaison your contact will continue to be 10.
-Authorised Representati Redacted under Section 40 of the FOIA ve(s) or, in their absence, Redacted under Section 40 of the FOIA
+To avoid delay in payment it is important that the and invoice is compliant that it includes a valid PO Number, item number and (if applicable) the details (name, email, and telephone number) of your Buyer contact (i.e. Buyer Authorised Representative).
+Non-compliant invoices may be sent back to you, which maylead to a delay in payment.
+If you have a query regarding an outstanding payment please contact our Accounts Payable team either by email to: accountspayable@gbnuclear.gov.uk 14.
+Data Protection Liability Cap In accordance with clause 21.6 of the Conditions, the Supplier's total aggregate liability under clause 23.7.5 of the Conditions is no more than the Data Protection Liability Cap, being £500,000.
+15. Progress Meetings and Progress Reports N/A 16.
+Buyer Authorised Representative( s)